Utah-CS3550-Fall-2023/assignments/hw2.md

 Phase 1: Serving a CSS file
 ---------------------------

-Create a file named `main.css` in your static directory.
+Create a file named `main.css` in your `static/` directory.
 Add the following contents:

     * { color: red; }